Soumendra Mohan Patnaik (M.Sc., M.Phil, Ph.D) Professor & HEAD

 ||

-Prakash Ranjan Mondal (M.Sc., Ph.D) Professor
+Prakash Ranjan Mondal (Ph.D) Professor

 genomic studies (Molecular Anthropology) |